 There are two main metabolic enzymes responsible for breaking down endocannabinoids.
 They are fatty acid amide hydrolase, and monoacylglycerol lipase.
 It is because of these enzymes that, unlike other hormones and other neurochemicals, endocannabinoids don’t hang around and cannot be stored for later use, but more on that later.

 As with anything else, sometimes things go wrong and the same goes for the ECS.
 Due to the ECS’s metabolic enzymes and the fact that endocannabinoids can’t be stored for later use, sometimes there is a possibility that there aren’t enough of them to go around.
 This can cause the body to fall out of homeostasis which scientists now believe may cause many of the symptoms and ailments we suffer from resulting in a condition called clinical endocannabinoid deficiency syndrome.

 This is where things start to get interesting.
 When scientists started looking at how plant cannabinoids interact and work with the ECS and endocannabinoids, they found that the ECS is not only a great target site for therapeutic interventions but that phytocannabinoids like CBD oil can hold the key to restoring endocannabinoid deficiencies, balance and health.

 Scientists found that, although phytocannabinoids and endocannabinoids are chemically different, the way in which they interact with the ECS are very similar.
 That means that, when you take CBD, it works very much the same way as what your body’s own cannabinoids do, acting both as a retrograde neurotransmitter that reduces many symptoms directly as well as helping to restore homeostasis and health within your body.

-And although we are still in the early stages of knowing everything there is to know about how phytocannabinoids like CBD interact with our bodies, and in particular with the ECS, what we do know is that there is a definite biological basis for why it works so well on so many different symptoms and conditions.
+Although we are still in the early stages of knowing everything there is to know about how cannabinoids like CBD interact with our bodies, and in particular with the ECS, what we do know is that there is a definite biological basis for why it works so well on so many different symptoms and conditions.